kevin91270/PMS_Updater/README.md

 PMS_Updater
 ===========

 This is updated version of PMS_Updater.
-Updater is confirmed to work on latest FreeNas 11.2-U2.1
+Updater is confirmed to work on latest FreeNas 11.2-U3

-If you have plex plugin installed run this to update
+If you have plex plugin installed *Run First Five commands only first time, after that you need to run only last command*
 ```
 pkg install ca_root_nss
 pkg install wget